The Comparative and Absolute Advantages of Junior Law Faculty: Implications for Teaching and the Future of American Law Schools

 Mississippi College School of Law Research Paper No. 2008-03

 In the ongoing debate about how to improve law school teaching, there is a general consensus that law schools should do more to train junior faculty members how to teach.
-While this may be the case, this consensus inadvertently leads to an implicit assumption that is not true - that in all facets of law teaching, junior faculty are at a disadvantage compared to senior faculty.
-In fact, there are aspects of law teaching for which junior faculty can be better suited than their senior colleagues.
-This Article reviews scholarship concerning law teaching and identifies three teaching factors that generally favor junior law faculty: generational proximity to the law school student body; recency of law practice experience as junior practitioners; and lower susceptibility to the problem of conceptual condensation - extreme depth of subject matter knowledge that makes it difficult to see subjects from the students' perspective.
+That is certainly true – but it inadvertently leads to an implicit assumption that is not true: that in all facets of law teaching, junior faculty are at a disadvantage compared to senior faculty.
+Yet there are aspects of teaching for which junior faculty can be better suited than their senior colleagues.
+This Article reviews law teaching scholarship and identifies three teaching factors that generally favor junior law faculty: generational proximity to the student body; recency of law practice experience as junior practitioners; and lower susceptibility to the problem of conceptual condensation – extreme depth of subject matter knowledge that makes it difficult to see subjects from the students' perspective.

 Number of Pages in PDF File: 54